8 Nonprofit Impact Report Examples to Inspire You

 What does a good impact report look like?

 It’s focused, easy to navigate, and clearly tied to your mission.
-Great ones combine data and stories, feel visually cohesive with your brand, and make your outcomes feel personal.
+The strongest nonprofit impact report examples combine data, storytelling, and visuals that make your outcomes personal and memorable.

 What is the difference between an impact report and an annual report?